 Cloud solutions are becoming the go-to consideration when enterprises like yours begin to problem-solve.
 Whether it’s a productivity problem, a desire to cut costs or an opportunity to enhance customer experience, a cloud-based application can often fill a need.
 What’s powering those transformations is the implementation of software-defined wide area networking (SD-WAN).

 SD-WAN offers what network architects have wanted for years: the ability to separate the control plane from the data plane in a central virtual overlay.
 The option to customize an abstraction layer for each enterprise, and by extension, each user, is a game-changer because it delivers virtualization to networking.
 Without this technology, virtualization in the data center or cloud services isn’t truly possible.

 Your employees work at the edge of the cloud, and it’s expected that SD-WAN will continue to mature until it is evolved into user-defined wide area networking (UD-WAN).
 The purpose of SD-WAN is to integrate and connect the edges of the enterprise, whether that’s a branch location or a mobile user.

 The cloud is an abstract idea unless it has the tentacles of the wide area network (WAN) that connect it to users.
-The shift to SD-WAN equips the cloud for enterprises to leverage for digital transformation.
+The shift to SD-WAN equips the cloud for enterprises to leverage for digital transformation from a digital transformation agency and other similar types of services.
 If the vehicle to access the technology doesn’t match the cloud in its disruptive nature, the cloud can’t take off.